kap8416/TOBRFV-Genome-Analyses/README.md

 ---
 ## Usage

 Phylogenetic Tree Generation
-Ensure the Newick tree file (Resultado_Alignment.aln.contree) is in the working directory.
+-Ensure the Newick tree file (Resultado_Alignment.aln.contree) is in the working directory.
-Run generate_phylogenetic_tree.R to generate the tree visualization, which will produce outputs in both PDF and PNG formats with clade support values.
+-Run generate_phylogenetic_tree.R to generate the tree visualization, which will produce outputs in both PDF and PNG formats with clade support values.

 Genomic Differences Visualization
 Place the aligned FASTA file (lcl|Query_2456347.aln) in the working directory.
 Run visualize_genomic_differences.R to create visualizations of genome-wide nucleotide differences.
-Genomic Differences by Host
+-Genomic Differences by Host
 Place the aligned FASTA file (lcl|Query_2456347.aln) in the working directory.
 Run GenomicDifferencesbyHost.R to analyze and visualize nucleotide differences grouped by host.
 ---